Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Introduction

 \section{Introduction}

-Score-based Generative Modeling (SGM) is a family of sampling methods which have achieved the state-of-the-art performance in many applications, including image, video and text generation \citep{SE19, HJA20, CYA+20, SE20, SSDK21, CZZ21, AJH+21, LWYL2022, GLF+22, ZCP+22, YSM22, YZS+22}.
+Score-based Generative Modeling (SGM) is a family of sampling methods which have achieved the state-of-the-art performance in many applications, including image, video and text generation~\cite{SE19, HJA20, CYA+20, SE20, SSDK21, CZZ21, AJH+21, LWYL2022, GLF+22, ZCP+22, YSM22, YZS+22}.
 Motivated by the demonstrated empirical successes, the theoretical understanding of the SGM methods has been actively developed.
 A crucial component of SGM is a good estimator of the {\em score function} (i.e.\ gradient of log-density) of the target distribution along a diffusion process.
-Recent results~\citep{DBTHD21, debortoli2022, LLT22a, LLT22b, CLL2022, CCL+22} have established performance guarantees of SGM algorithms under some assumptions on the data distribution and error bounds on the score estimator.
-Notably,~\cite{CCL+22, LLT22b, CLL2022} showed SGM enjoys a strong guarantee: under minimal assumptions such as smoothness (but not isoperimetry) on the target distribution, the iteration complexity for SGM matches the iteration complexity of the Langevin algorithm under isoperimetry.
-The reverse process is built using the score functions of the distributions along the forward process, and the guarantees of SGM hold assuming the score estimators have small error.
+Recent results~\cite{DBTHD21, debortoli2022, LLT22a, LLT22b, CLL2022, CCL+22} have established performance guarantees of SGM algorithms under some assumptions on the data distribution and error bounds on the score estimator.
+Notably,~\cite{CCL+22, LLT22b, CLL2022} showed SGM enjoys a strong guarantee: the iteration complexity for SGM under general data distribution assumptions (such as smoothness and bounded second moment) matches the iteration complexity of the Langevin algorithm under isoperimetry.
+The reverse process of SGM is built using the score functions of the distributions along the forward process, and the guarantees of SGM hold assuming the score estimators have small error.
 Motivated by these results, in this paper we study the problem of sampling with an inexact score function.

-\paragraph{Related work.}
+\subsection{Related work}

-In the case where exact evaluation of score function is computationally costly or even not available, many previous work including~\citet{HZ2017, DK2017, MMS2020} have studied Langevin algorithm using approximated score (e.g.\ via stochastic gradient).
-When the score estimator is random and has bounded bias and variance, the Wasserstein distance converges to a biased limit under strong log-concavity and smoothness assumptions, see \citet[Theorem 3.4]{HZ2017}, \citet[Theorem 4]{DK2017} and \citet[Theorem 1.4]{MMS2020}.
+In the case where exact evaluation of score function is computationally costly or even not available, many previous work including~\cite{HZ2017, DK2017, MMS2020} have studied Langevin algorithm using approximated score (e.g.\ via stochastic gradient).
+When the score estimator is random and has bounded bias and variance, the Wasserstein distance converges to a biased limit under strong log-concavity and smoothness assumptions, see~\cite[Theorem 3.4]{HZ2017}, \cite[Theorem 4]{DK2017} and \cite[Theorem 1.4]{MMS2020}.
 However, their assumptions on the error of score approximation require a bounded $L^2$ error with respect to all distributions along the Langevin dynamics.
 This is satisfied e.g.\ when we have an $L^\infty$-accurate score estimator; otherwise, this is not an easily verifiable condition.